funnygeeker/micropython-easyweb/README.md

 # micropython-easyweb

 ![EasyWeb](./web/EasyWeb_256px.png)
-- Web Server Library for Micropython: Easy to use, versatile, highly compatible
+- A simple and versatile web server library for `Micropython`, easy to use.

 ### Features
 - Aims to mimic the style of the Flask framework as much as possible